 Zircon of exceptional blue color is also much valued.
-A lot of Zircons out there undergo heat treatment just to get the desired shade or color.
+Many Zircons out there undergo heat treatment just to get the desired shade or color.

-However, this awesome gemstone has the disadvantage of having a similar name with the popular, yet less expensive and completely manmade Cubic Zirconia.
+However, this awesome gemstone has the disadvantage of having a similar name to the popular, yet less expensive and completely manmade Cubic Zirconia.

-As indicated by a Jewish legend, an angel was sent down to the Garden of Eden to take care of Adam and Eve.
+As indicated by a Jewish legend, an angel was sent down to the Garden of Eden to care for Adam and Eve.
 The name of this blessed angel was none other than Zircon.

-Zircon is believed to ease the torment of childbirth, enhance intellectual capacities, and bring a sense of confidence and certainty to the person wearing it.
+Many believe that Zircon eases the torment of childbirth, enhance intellectual capacities, and bring a sense of confidence and certainty to the person wearing it.

 It energizes your love and devotion and fills you with happiness when fulfilling your obligations.

-Tanzanites are usually blue or violet in color.
-They are also found in greenish and greenish-blue shades.
+Tanzanites are usually blue or violet in color, but also come in greenish and greenish-blue shades.

 Vanadium present in the stone’s structure creates an exquisite violet shade.
 Bigger gems display clear hues because of the trichroic structure, while the smaller crystals show pastels.